-I owe a debt of gratitude to Chris Hall, So Yamashita, Stan Covington and David Weaver whose insights and guidance are boundless and thoroughly appreciated.
+I owe a debt of gratitude to Chris Hall, So Yamashita, Stan Covington and David Weaver.
+The insight they have provided me is both boundless and greatly appreciate.

 Some of the sharpening supplies that I use here can be purchased through my aStore purchasing through my aStore helps to support the content provided on this blog.